2/28/2025

 Chief Executive Officer

-Andy, it's a good question.
-And we've talked about lumpiness and backlog for a long time.
-We actually went back the last time that we had every segment in the company grow backlog was in the first quarter of 2018.
+Andy, it's a good question, and we've talked about lumpiness and backlog for a long time.
+We actually went back – the last time that we had every segment in the company grow backlog was in the first quarter of 2018.
 And, you know, subsequent to that, we had two amazing years of growth and earnings.
-So I feel really, really good about where we sit.
+So I feel really – really good about where we sit.
 I know there's a lot of concern out there relative to especially renewables and what is potentially could happen in the administration.
-We talk to our customers a lot about that, and we are unbelievably optimistic.
+We talked to our customers a lot about that and we are unbelievably optimistic.
 So, you know, as I think about the end of 25, I would expect every segment to have higher backlog than it has today.
-I would love to be able to say that for every quarter.
-But again, backlog is lumpy and you don't necessarily know when awards are coming in.
+I would love to be able to say that for every quarter, but again, backlog is lumpy and you don't necessarily know when awards are coming in.
 But generally, we expect backlog growth in every segment during 2025.
+Helpful.

 speaker

-Helpful.
 And then could you give more color into the growth profile and communications?
-You've got communications upload double digits in 25.
-How much of that growth is call it your own self-help with the new contracts, you know, Lumen, new wireless versus what the overall wireless market is growing at?
-And is there any beads of money that you're counting on in 25 at all?
+You've got communications upload double digits in 2025.
+How much of that growth is, call it, your own self-help with the new contracts, you know, Lumen, new wireless versus what the overall wireline or wireless market is growing at?
+And is there any beads of money that you're counting on in 2025 at all?

 speaker